elementor/elementor-developers-docs/src/managers/registering-finder-categories.md

 add_action( 'elementor/finder/categories/register', 'register_new_finder_categories' );
 ```

-We hook to the new `elementor/finder/categories/register` action hook which holds the finder categories manager.
-Then we use the manager to register new finder categories by passing the finder category instance.
+This hooks to the new `elementor/finder/categories/register` action hook that holds the finder categories manager.
+The manager then registers new finder categories by passing the finder category instance.